natedog23z/dialect_MVP/documentation/Supabase SQL queries.md

     OR creator_id = auth.uid()
 );

+-- Allow users to view rooms when joining
+CREATE POLICY "Users can view rooms when joining"
+ON public.rooms
+FOR SELECT
+TO authenticated
+USING (true);  -- Allow any authenticated user to view room details

 Index for Room Participants
 create index idx_room_participants_room_id on public.room_participants (room_id);
 create index idx_messages_created_at on public.messages (created_at);